If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 Sure, the sun can feel scorching on your skin, but you’re never profusely sweating, thanks to the lack of humidity at this elevation.

 The most popular place to attend events is at Red Rocks Park & Amphitheatre right outside of Denver.
-This is the primary concert location in the city, and it’s a vast outdoor arena surrounded by red rocks.
+It’s a vast outdoor arena surrounded by red rocks, and it’s the primary concert venue in the city.

 Red Rocks Park also hosts lots of fun outdoor events like morning yoga classes, fitness workouts, and sometimes even food festivals.